aff3ct/aff3ct/doc/sphinx/source/simulator/source_code/source_code.rst

 Windows/macOS
 ^^^^^^^^^^^^^

-Download Git from `the official web page <https://git-scm.com/downloads>`_ and launch the executable file.
+`Download Git from the official web page <https://git-scm.com/downloads>`_ and launch the install.
 Just press the `Next` button until the installation is over.

 .. warning:: On Windows, Git comes with the **Git Bash** terminal which is,
              to our mind, better suitable that the traditional **Windows Console**.
-We encourage you to use **Git Bash** instead of the **Windows Console** for the following steps.
+We encourage you to use **Git Bash** instead of the **Windows Command Prompt** for the following steps.

 .. image:: images/git_bash.png
    :align: center